derek-dchu/derek-dchu.github.io/_posts/2014-10-07-quicksort-python-style.md

 Quicksort
 ----
 Quicksort is based on the [Divide and Conquer][divide-and-conquer] algorithm design paradigm.
-Following the Divide and Conquer paradigm, we first partition the whole array, then divide it into a left section and a right section of the pivot item.
+Following the Divide and Conquer paradigm, we first partition the whole array, and then divide it into a left section and a right section of the pivot item.
 After that, we recursively partition all sections which produce sub-sections of sections until all those sub-sections contain only no more than one item.
-Now each item within the array have all  smaller items on their left and larger items on their right, in other words, the array is in ascending order.
+Now each item within the array has all smaller items on their left and larger items on their right, in other words, the array is in ascending order.

 {% highlight python linenos %}